PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 Both procedures effectively treat common vision problems such as nearsightedness, farsightedness, and astigmatism, but they differ in how the surgery is performed and the recovery process.

-Ultimately, choosing between PRK and LASIK should be made in consultation with an experienced eye surgeon who can evaluate your needs and recommend the best treatment option.
+Ultimately, choosing between PRK and LASIK should be made in consultation with our experienced eye surgeon, who will evaluate your needs and recommend the benefits of PRK, LASEK, or LASIK.

 How long does PRK surgery take?

-The actual PRK surgery typically takes only a few minutes per eye.
+The actual PRK surgery typically takes only less than 15 minutes per eye.
 However, the process may take several hours, including pre-operative preparations and post-operative follow-up appointments.

 Can you get PRK twice?

-Technically, yes you could, though it is extremely rare at Assil Gaur Eye Institute.
+Technically, you could, though it is infrequent at Assil Gaur Eye Institute.
 Sometimes a new patient comes to us after an unsuccessful initial PRK surgery elsewhere that did not fully correct the refractive error, or the patient's vision may have changed over time, thus requiring revision surgery.

 It's important to note that undergoing a second PRK surgery can be more challenging than the first, as the cornea may be thinner and more fragile due to the previous surgery.
 Additionally, there may be an increased risk of complications such as haze and cornea clouding that can affect vision.